-Attend class on the designated day and give a brief (i.e., 1-2 minutes) verbal summary and critique of the movie, and discuss some issues in the movie that you think would impact managers of nature-based outdoor recreation or parks, and what managers could do to address these issues.
+Attend class on the designated day and give a brief (i.e., 1-2 minutes) verbal summary and critique of the movie, and discuss some issues in the movie that you think would impact tourism managers or companies, and what managers or companies could do to address these issues.
 Also, discuss one thing in the movie that struck you or provoked you the most.
 We will use Zoom for this session.
 Turn on your video camera and unmute yourself when you are called on to present.